KaterinaWalter/javadocs/docs/unit2/notes204.md

 ## Multiway Selection: `else if` Blocks

 With **nested if/else** structures, we can pick between 3 or more branches of code.
 Another type of **multi-way selection** is possible with `else if` blocks.
-This is convenient when there are a _series of related expressions_ to be tested, with different segments of code for each **condition**.
+This is convenient when there are a _series of mutually-exclusive expressions_ to be tested, with different segments of code for each **condition**.

 ![image-small](https://static.producer.com/wp-content/uploads/2017/06/05-GettyImages-497342837-5col.jpg)